abdulmuhaimint/github_actions_poc/README.md

 2) define the workflow inside  that file.
 3) push changes to git.

-That's it :smile:, everytime there is an event that is specified in the workflow, for example a pull request to main branch, jobs specified in the workflow will run.
+That's it :smile:, everytime there is an event that is specified in the workflow, for example a pull request to main branch, jobs specified in the workflow will run on a cloud vm.

 if any errors in the ci it will be reported on the pull request page or we can also setup a slack/email/discord etc notification to developer.